chettkulkarni/GettingAndCleaningDataWeek4/README.md

 8]giving final touches to the data by updating the column names of completedData

 9]Writing the above created data set using write.table() and row.name=FALSE and name it tidy_data

+The Tidy data set is ready now.

+10]Aggregating values of all the columns grouped by activity and subject.
+# completeData_aggregated_means<-aggregate(completeData[,3:45], list(completeData$Subject,completeData$Activity), mean)

+11]Renaming columns for better readability.
+12]Writing the output to a file called agreegted_tidy_data.txt